MyWay Wealth Weekly Update (Issue #29): A sticky affair: What’s oil economics without crude politics?

-INR Depreciation: An increase in price of crude oil is synonymous with an appreciation in USD and implicit depreciation of the INR.
+INR Depreciation: An increase in the price of crude oil is synonymous with an appreciation in USD and implicit depreciation of the INR.
 Post-announcement, USD/INR has breached a critical threshold of INR 70 per USD.

 Dampened foreign investment in Indian equities: An extension to the forex impact, a weaker rupee for dollar exchange rate essentially translates into lower dollar returns for foreign investors.
 As a teaser, Indian capital markets witnessed a trajectory-breaking net outflow of foreign money to the tune of ~ 210 mn in the two days following Monday’s announcement.

 Widening deficit & swelling inflation: As a plain rule of thumb, it is safe to assume that with every $10 increment in the price of crude per barrel, the Current Account Deficit is widened by ~0.4% of the GDP.
-At the same time, fuel that forms a major component of the Consumer Price Index basket, may also fuel a spurt in the inflation situation in India.
+At the same time, a fuel that forms a major component of the Consumer Price Index basket may also fuel a spurt in the inflation situation in India.

-Now, this could translate into quite a fiscal mess as RBI is on a liquidity-injection spree and a faction of the market seems to be pricing in another round of rate-cut while a widened deficit & increased inflation may nudge for a relatively hawkish stance.
+Now, this could translate into quite a fiscal mess as RBI is on a liquidity-injection spree and a fraction of the market seems to be pricing in another round of rate-cut while a widened deficit & increased inflation may nudge for a relatively hawkish stance.

 The Politics: Slippery tactics & crude intentions